routhusundeep/What-I-Learned/Datastore/Dremel.md

 The algorithm is mentioned in the appendix of the paper

 #### Record Assembly
 You can find this also in the appendix.
-I think, this algorithm helps you to develops a good intuition about levels and their usage, a truly novel and brilliant idea.
+This algorithm helps you to develops a good intuition about levels and their usage, I am surprised that it could be done so elegantly, brilliant.

 ### Query language
 Out of scope of the paper, only a sample is described